Play this article via Text To Speech

 Acronyms vs Abbreviations

 Acronyms and abbreviations are shortened forms of words or phrases.
-They are often interchanged yet the two are actually quite distinct.
+These two terms are often interchanged but have different meanings.

-An abbreviation is generally a shortened form of words used to represent the whole (e.g., Q1, AMZ, FBA).
-On the other hand, an acronym typically contains a set of the initial letter or letters to form another word (e.g., BOGO, BOLO, COGs).
+An abbreviation is a shortened form of words used to represent the whole (e.g., Q1, AMZ, FBA).
+On the other hand, an acronym typically contains a set of the initial letter or letters to form another word (e.g., BOGO, BOLO, COG).
+The main point of reference is that an abbreviation is only a series of letters.
+Thus, you read abbreviations letter by letter.

 Amazon Related Acronyms & Abbreviations

 [Updated March 11,2021] Here’s a list of 213 acronyms related to Amazon.
-This list is continually growing and will be updated as needed.
+This list is constantly growing, and we’ll update it with new terms whenever needed!

 1P – 1st Party Seller